potrec/Social_Media_App_Backend/README.md

-Laravel + sqlite Backend for the Social media app.
+Laravel + mongoDB Backend for the Social media app.